The Obstinate Daughter: sips and vittles; Chef de Cuisine Will Fincher

 Late Spring, The Obstinate Daughter (2063 Middle Street) opened on Sullivan’s Island, SC.
-I was invited to come try out the menu during my tasting tour of Charleston last month, and made reservations to get back there as soon as I hit the island again.
+I was invited to come try out the menu during my tasting tour of Charleston, and made reservations to get back there as soon as I hit the island again.
 The nautical themed restaurant is an absolute must for foodies and my new favorite place to eat on the island.
 You’re not going to find a fried seafood platter on this menu.
 Instead you’ll find fresh flavors of the land and sea, creatively orchestrated so they dance on your palate and make your taste buds sing.

 Start out with a drink.
 I recommend the Sargent Jasper’s Margarita made with Avion tequilla, keylime juice and South Carolina peach puree or the Palmetto Log Colada made with local Striped Pig rum, coconut milk and Ambrose Farms strawberries.
 I have tried most of the specialty drinks on the menu and you simply can’t go wrong with anything!
 I think there’s as much talent behind the bar as there is in the kitchen.
 Sip on that for a minute…

 The restaurant’s name dates back to the Revolutionary War era.
 On June 28, 1776 under the command of Colonel William Moultrie, the defenders of Fort Sullivan foiled the British fleet’s attempt to capture the city of Charleston in the battle of Sullivan’s Island.
 It was a great victory for the American Patriots and inspired a London political cartoon depicting the defiant defenders of Charleston: Mrs. Carolina Sullivan, one of the obstinate daughters of America, 1776.
 “The Obstinate Daughter is a beautiful reminder that the stubborn refusal to change one’s course of action can change the course of history,” reads the menu.
 This is a place my stubborn self feels right at home…